zorino/kaamer-demo/README.md

-# kAAmer demo
+# kAAmer Analyses with demonstration

+This project includes python scripts for different bacterial genomics / metagenomics analyses.

-This demo include typical bacterial genomics analyses which uses kAAmer has the database engine.
+You can follow this guide as a demo for typical bacterial genomics analyses which uses kAAmer has the database engine.

 You first need to install kAAmer: see https://zorino.github.io/kaamer.